Here’s everything you need to keep your pet happy on the road.

 - SEATBELT HARNESS

 Swing by one of our stores and we can help fit your dog properly for a seatbelt harness, which should always be used in the backseat (where dogs are safest).
 Plus, a harness does double duty for extra control on walks in new environments.
+Also, consider a bench seat cover to prevent muddy paws and maybe some drool from ruining your upholstery.

 - DOCUMENTATION OF YOUR PET’S VACCINATION RECORDS